-Strong tree belts are located around the boundaries of the site, planting here should be increased in order to maintain this strong containment.
-In addition, it is also essential that multifunctional green space is provided as part of any development in line with Policy 11 Green Infrastructure.

-Accessibility - Accessibility by a range of transport modes to and from the site must be incorporated into any proposal.
+- 47.15 Strong tree belts are located around the boundaries of the site, planting here should be increased in order to maintain this strong containment.
+In addition, it is also essential that multifunctional green space is provided as part of any development in line with Policy 11 Green Infrastructure. - 47.16 The site is underlain by the Mercia Mudstone Group, which is classified as a secondary aquifer.
+Development proposals must demonstrate that there is no adverse pollution risk to the aquifer through the submission of an appropriate risk assessment and if necessary, a site investigation and mitigation scheme. - 47.17 Accessibility Accessibility by a range of transport modes to and from the site must be incorporated into any proposal.
 The transport network impacts and implications arising as a result of development of the strategic site must be mitigated against and this should be informed by a Transport Assessment submitted alongside any planning application.
-This site has limited cycle and walking opportunities to employment opportunities and health facilities in the Borough, with distance from the railway being one significant factor, which should seek to be improved through any proposals for this site.

-Transport infrastructure - The full development site must be considered at the first stage of delivery.
-Evidence prepared in support of a planning application must be to the satisfaction of the Borough Council and Worcestershire County Council (WCC) Highways Department.

-Flood risk - There is a known isolated highway flooding problem to the south of the site affecting Green Lane, A site-specific FRA should be prepared alongside a land drainage impact assessment.
+This site has limited cycle and walking opportunities to employment opportunities and health facilities in the Borough, with distance from the railway being one significant factor, which should seek to be improved through any proposals for this site. - 47.18 Transport infrastructure The full development site must be considered at the first stage of delivery.
+Evidence prepared in support of a planning application must be to the satisfaction of the Borough Council and Worcestershire County Council (WCC) Highways Department. - 47.19 Flood risk There is a known isolated highway flooding problem to the south of the site affecting Green Lane.
+A site-specific FRA should be prepared alongside a land drainage impact assessment.
 Opportunities should also be sought through the design and layout for reducing the flood risk in the area.
 Consideration should be given to ensuring properties do not encroach into the floodplain.
 There should be no increase in runoff following development.
 It is essential that the existing, greenfield runoff rates from the site are maintained.
 This could be adequately achieved through the use of SuDS and enhancements to the watercourse.
 It has been identified that the southern edge of the site may be a suitable location to incorporate SuDS as part of the development scheme.
 The unnamed watercourse which flows next to the site is a tributary of the River Arrow is known to flood, measures should be incorporated to attenuate and store runoff through the use of sustainable drainage techniques.
 Proposals should ensure that the capacity of the drainage system downstream of the site is not compromised.
 To achieve this, SuDS should be implemented.
 Appropriate landscaping should also be utilised to improve drainage efficiency within the site and to direct flow paths away from development to flood storage areas.
 Pollution control measures should also be incorporated to prevent contamination of the unnamed watercourse and River Arrow.
-This may be achieved through the incorporation of SuDS measures.

-An assessment of the watercourse which runs adjacent to the site to the south should be assesses including potential modelling, to inform developable areas and safe development.
+This may be achieved through the incorporation of SuDS measures. - 47.20 An assessment of the watercourse which runs adjacent to the site to the south should be assesses including potential modelling, to inform developable areas and safe development.

-Waste Water Infrastructure - Subject to hydraulic modelling, accommodation of the additional foul flows from development is not envisaged to require significant capacity improvements.
+47.21 Waste Water Infrastructure - Subject to hydraulic modelling, accommodation of the additional foul flows from development is not envisaged to require significant capacity improvements.
 Any foul waste water infrastructure required in order to support the delivery of this site must be implemented at the first phase of development of this Strategic Site.

-Further strategic planning guidance will assist in developing this policy further as well as providing further policy guidelines which will assist in bringing forward development that will aid in delivering the Vision and Objectives of the Local Plan.
+47.22 Further strategic planning guidance will assist in developing this policy further as well as providing further policy guidelines which will assist in bringing forward development that will aid in delivering the Vision and Objectives of the Local Plan.